TUG Home | TUGBBS Online Forums | Resort Reviews | Classified Ads | TUG HELP | Advice | Join TUG

 The Starwood system is different from others as it relates to an owners relationship with Interval .
 This is significant.
 You should be aware of the issues involved.

-An owner that is not an SVN member must have an independent membership account with I.I. in order to trade.
+An ownership that is not connected to an SVN membership must maintain an independent membership account with I.I. in order to trade. .

-Current information regarding opening an independent I.I. account, member dues, exchange fees, on-line deposit instructions, etc., is available here: http://www.tugbbs.com/forums/showpost.php?p=672349&postcount=2
+Current information regarding opening an independent I.I. account, member dues, exchange fees, on-line deposit instructions, etc., is available here on this Thread:

 I.I.'s model for comparable exchange is based on several factors.
 The precise formulas are closely guarded trade secrets.
 Something like the formula for Coca Cola: